-At the local level, there is a large need for more sensitive, efficient, and effective testing techniques to detect invasive species earlier, assess local biodiversity changes over time, monitor pathogens, or identify rare/near extinction species that may be impractical to detect using traditional methods, which include visual detection, electrofishing, traps, and similar approaches.
-More complete biodiversity information is needed to drive decision making on habitat restoration, species reintroduction, local eradication policies, and more.
+At the local level, there is an increasing need for more sensitive, efficient, and effective testing techniques to detect invasive species earlier, assess local biodiversity changes over time, monitor pathogens, or identify rare/near-extinction species that may be impractical to detect using traditional methods, which include visual detection, electrofishing, traps, and similar approaches.
+More sensitive and comprehensive biodiversity information will improve decision-making on habitat restoration, species reintroduction, local eradication policies, and more.

-At the national level, there is an increasing need for biodiversity data in policy initiatives and large-scale programs.
-A significant amount of biodiversity data has been collected to date, but lacks the uniformity and broad distribution needed to show large-scale status and assess progress on a national scale.
+At the national level, biodiversity data are increasingly needed in policy initiatives and largescale programs.
+A significant amount of biodiversity data has been collected to date, but it lacks the uniformity and broad distribution needed to show large-scale status and assess progress on a national scale.
 The few general assessments that have been done at the national level are dated, the last in 1999.
-To help address this gap, President Biden has issued several Executive Orders directing the Federal government to carry out assessments to measure and monitor US progress towards conservation and restoration.
-National assessments in need of this biodiversity data are as follows:
+To help address this gap, the Biden administration has issued several executive orders directing the federal government to carry out assessments to measure and monitor US progress toward conservation and restoration.
+National strategies and programs in need of these biodiversity data are as follows:

 - National Nature Assessment

 - America the Beautiful (30x30)

 - National Ocean Biodiversity Strategy

 - National Strategy for a Sustainable Ocean Economy

-- National Ocean Mapping, Exploration and Characterization Council Strategic Priorities
+- National Ocean Mapping, Exploration, and Characterization Council Strategic Priorities

 - National Strategy for the Arctic Region

-eDNA has the opportunity to serve as a ubiquitous tool for biodiversity monitoring and analysis, but there remain challenges associated with adoption of these technologies.
-The workshop sought to outline solutions to these challenges, including, technology choices, standardization, and data confidence.
+eDNA has the opportunity to serve as a ubiquitous tool for biodiversity monitoring and analysis, but challenges associated with adoption of these technologies remain.
+The workshop sought to outline solutions to these challenges, including technology choices, standardization, and data confidence.